carine-h/carine-h.github.io/posts/blog_10.md

 ## Takeaways
 Overall, I come away with these major points from my analysis:
 1. TV ads say very little about Hispanic turnout
-2. Trump did better with Hispanics in Florida and Texas because of a superior ground game while Biden did better in Arizona for the same reason
+2. Trump did better with Hispanics in Florida and Texas (since 2016) because of a superior ground game while Biden lost less votes in Arizona for the same reason
 3. The tone and message of Trump's speeches appealed more to Hispanics than in 2016
 4. Trump's speeches show that he touched on specific interest areas among the Hispanic community while Biden stayed general
 5. Trump spoke more about the Hispanic community in more heterogeneous terms than Biden